alexandrepalaoro/coreidae-antennae/README.md

 legally required; reuse the code freely as long as you keep the copyright notice.
 Academic norms still apply — if the data or code are useful to you, cite the paper.

-## Updating the archive

-This repository is linked to Zenodo.
-Every new GitHub release is archived automatically and gets its own version DOI, while the concept DOI above always resolves to the newest version — so the DOI in this README and in `CITATION.cff` never needs changing again.

-To publish an update: **Releases → Draft a new release**, bump the tag (`v1.1.0`), publish.
-Zenodo picks it up within a minute or two. `.zenodo.json` supplies the title, authors, ORCIDs, keywords and the link to the preprint, so there is nothing to retype in the Zenodo form.

-Cite the concept DOI in papers, never a version DOI.

 ## Reproducibility

 - Everything needed to reproduce the analyses is in this repository: the scored data, the